Freedom of Information and the Publication Scheme

 Please see the attached 'Guide to Published Information' document which identifies where information is available on the website and provides a link to the correct page on the website.

-You can access the Publication Scheme to find out more (valid from June 2010).
+You can access the Model Publication Scheme to find out more (valid from June 2010).

 Northumbria Police receive approximately 900 Freedom of Information requests a year.
 The answer to your query may have been responded to previously and published.
 Check our Disclosure Log which shows requests disclosed since January 2010.